stgu7453/bmi-calculator/README.md

 @stgu

-This is an BMI-Calculator written in Dart.
+This is a BMI-Calculator written in Dart.